Back To CourseEnglish 101: English Literature

 We're just going to ignore a lot of his puzzles, but we are going to go through the plot, characters and basic things you need to know.
 We're going to try to get a sense of why this is such a lasting work and why people think it's so important.

-There are legions of crazy people who celebrate every June 16th who celebrate Bloomsday.
+There are legions of crazy people every June 16th who celebrate Bloomsday.
 Leopold Bloom is the main character in this book.
 People go to Dublin and follow the footsteps of the people in this book.
 It's kind of like how crazy Harry Potter people go to Platform 9 3/4.
 That's basically what people do with this giant, giant tome.

 So plot and characters are first, just so you have a framework to hang everything else on.
 If you've read Joyce's previous novel, A Portrait of the Artist as a Young Man, or if you've watched the video on it, you probably remember Stephen Dedalus.